- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

 The overall quality of the audio output always depends on all of the individual components that make up an entire system.
 However, the LP60 does offer a higher quality audio experience compared to entry-level turntables that have ceramic cartridges.

 “It won’t measure up to some of the high-end or premium players available but it is among the very best in the entry-level and mid-level record player market.”

 Design and Appearance

-The LP60 with USB output port is only available in silver.
-However, if a USB port is not important for you then you can get the unit without and choose from several colors including red, onyx black and dark blue.
+The LP60 with a USB output port is only available in silver.
+However, if a USB port is not important for you then you can get the unit without and choose from several colors including red, onyx black, and dark blue.

 The aluminum platter of the LP60 is crafted from aluminum with most of the rest of the unit being made of plastic.
 It does not feel quite as solid as one would probably like but it is relatively light and easily portable.

-The unit also includes a dust cover which protects the players and your vinyl record from getting scratched and damaged while in transit or storage.
+The unit also includes a dust cover that protects the players and your vinyl record from getting scratched and damaged while in transit or storage.

 Overall, the player has a classic yet clean design that fits in well with most environments.

-With a price point of under $200 this unit offers an excellent value when it comes to lower end turntables with full functionality.
-(Check out the latest prices and discounts.)
+With a price point of under $200, this unit offers an excellent value when it comes to lower-end turntables with full functionality.

 While the USB port is not an absolute necessity, it can make transferring data and recording music into a digital format much easier.
 It is well worth the few extra dollars even if you are not sure you really need it.